NRampel/NRampel/README.md

 ### About Me:
 I am a 3rd Year Computer Engineering student who started in high-level software before transitioning/diving deep into low-level software, VLSI design and Embedded Systems.
 I am very passionate and curious about how hardware and software interacts with eachother, and keep that in mind whether or not I'm developing a web game or an embedded system.

-* 🔭 In Light of Recent events regarding the creator of PRESSURE, I will be ceasing public development on PRESSUREDLE indefinitely, so I'm not working on any high-level programs as of now
+* 🔭 In Light of Recent events regarding the creator of PRESSURE, I will be ceasing public development on PRESSUREDLE indefinitely as I do not support the actions the creator of PRESSURE has taken, so I'm not working on any high-level programs as of now
 * 🌱 Learning ![Rust](https://img.shields.io/badge/rust-%23000000.svg?style=flat&logo=rust&logoColor=white) and ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=flat&logo=javascript&logoColor=%23F7DF1E)
 * ⚽ Hobbies: **Lifting**, **Combat Sports**, **Art**, **Video Games**, **Learning natural languages**, **Doomscrolling**
 * 🤔 Not looking to collaborate on anything major at this time